 What’s your Champagne Style?

-Most Champagne is a blend.
+Most Champagne is a blend

 The reason for blending is Champagne’s marginal climate.
 There is considerable weather variation every year, similar to our UK experience; frost, rain, and cold temperatures bring a high risk of diabolical harvests, potentially ruinous for any winegrower.
 Before modern science, technology and global warming, blending was a way to hedge your bets.
-In turn, this also created consistency; in quality, quantity, and prices.
+In turn, this also created consistency in quality, quantity, and prices.
 Champagne made a virtue out of necessity, and gradually different Champagne styles emerged.

-Indeed, if it wasn’t for nearby Paris and the discovery and control of making bubbles, then the Champagne region might not exist anymore.
-There are much easier and cheaper places to make quality wine.
+Indeed, if it weren’t for nearby Paris and the discovery and control of making bubbles, then the Champagne region might not exist anymore.
+There are many easier and cheaper places to make quality wine.
 Champagne became the most renowned wine brand in existence.
 If you like Champagne, then there is much to explore.
 If you don’t, then that may be because you just haven’t found your Champagne style.
 Yet.

 A blend of grapes

-First, 99.98% of modern Champagne must use three permitted grape varieties.
+First, 99.98% of modern Champagne must use only three permitted grape varieties.
 These are white Chardonnay and the black Pinot Noir, and Pinot Meunier.
-These are the grape varieties best suited to the climate and thin chalk soils.
-There are tiny remnants of other grape varieties left, but Champagne banned new plantings of them long ago.
-Each type of grape has different strengths and play different roles.
+These are the grape varieties considered best suited to the climate and thin chalk soils.
+Each type of grape has different strengths and plays a different role.
 If Champagne is the human body, then Chardonnay is the skin, Pinot Noir the muscles, and Pinot Meunier the bones.

 A blend of places